Does Kratom Interact With Loperamide (Imodium)?

 Loperamide can cause adverse reactions in children under two years of age.
 Consult your doctor before giving loperamide to your child.

-Additionally, don’t take loperamide if there is blood in your stool; this often means there are other intestinal problems at work.
+Also, don’t take loperamide if there is blood in your stool; this often means other intestinal problems at work.

 Loperamide is sold under the following brand names: